samchon-nani/vibecode-joplin/docs/VIDEO_SCRIPT.md

 5. ✅ Financial Navigation Hub tabs
 6. ✅ Charity Eligibility feature (if time permits)
 7. ✅ HIPAA/CMS compliance badges
-8. ✅ Early adopter program section
+8. ✅ Summary of what the app does

 ### Timing Targets:
 - Act 1: 30-45 seconds